Skip to main content

 2. Once you answer the questions, click Submit & Continue

-Customer-Facing Booking Flow
+Online Booking Flow

 1. If it is a pre-checkout Form, it will appear after the Products page, or if you have no Products in your booking flow, then they will appear after tickets have been added to the Basket and the customer has clicked Continue